Frances Perkins: Return to work in New York

-Prior to moving to Washington, D.C., Perkins held various positions in the New York state government.
-She had gained respect from the political leaders in the state.
-In 1919, she was added to the Industrial Commission of the State of New York by Governor Al Smith.
+Prior to moving to Washington, D.C., Perkins held various positions in the New York state government, having gained respect from the political leaders in the state.

+When Perkins returned in 1917 to New York when she was the first female member of the New York state she was highly ranked, especially for a female at this time.
+Under Governors Al Smith and later Franklin D Roosevelt she helped organize factory inspections, settled strikes and most importantly established a reputation as one of the nation’s leading experts of labor relations.

+In 1919, she was appointed to the Industrial Commission of the State of New York by Governor Al Smith.
 Her nomination was met with protests from both manufacturers and labor, neither of whom felt Perkins represented their interests.
 Smith stood by Perkins as someone who could be a voice for women and girls in the workforce and for her work on the Wagner Factory Investigating Committee.
 Although claiming the delay in Perkins's confirmation was not due to her gender, some state senators pointed to Perkins's not taking her husband's name as a sign that she was a radical.
 Perkins was confirmed on February 18, 1919, becoming one of the first female commissioners in New York, and began working out of New York City.
 The state senate-confirmed position made Perkins one of three commissioners overseeing the industrial code, and the supervisor of both the bureau of information and statistics and the bureau of mediation and arbitration.
 The position also came with an $8,000 salary, making Perkins the highest-paid woman in New York state government.
 Six months into her job, her fellow Commissioner James M. Lynch called Perkins's contributions "invaluable," and added "[f]rom the work which Miss Perkins has accomplished I am convinced that more women ought to be placed in high positions throughout the state departments."

-In 1929, the newly elected New York governor, Franklin Roosevelt, appointed Perkins as the inaugural New York state industrial commissioner.
+In 1929, the newly elected New York governor, Franklin Delano Roosevelt, appointed Perkins as the inaugural New York state industrial commissioner.
 As commissioner, Perkins supervised an agency with 1,800 employees.

 Having earned the co-operation and the respect of various political factions, Perkins helped put New York in the forefront of progressive reform.
 She expanded factory investigations, reduced the workweek for women to 48 hours, and championed minimum wage and unemployment insurance laws.
 She worked vigorously to put an end to child labor and to provide safety for women workers.